ItinerisLtd/acf-gutenblocks/README.md

 ### Do I need to adhere to any structure or standard?

 You can manage your Blocks any way you wish.
 This README will use our [preferred approach](#usage) of strict typing and the directory structure.

+### Why not load all Blocks from a given directory?
+It's much easier!

+Using directory scanning options like `glob` and `DirectoryIterator` (or other Iterators) will have a performance impact within your application.
+There are many reasons for that, but the most simple ones are that they take arguments that must be read and dealt with before getting to the actual directory scanning.

+Manually loading your Blocks also means that you as a developer are more aware of what you are loading and can do things like conditional logic of loading your Blocks.

+### My Blade template doesn't load.

+Check your PHP error logs and that your installation is [valid](https://github.com/ItinerisLtd/acf-gutenblocks/blob/fe06055e1d0c48c6c0837586042e1146d3d6a8a8/src/AbstractBladeBlock.php#L16-L19) for use with [Sage](https://roots.io/sage).

 ## Author Information